MattyOverington/innovation-industries-challenge/README.md

     ProgrammingError: SQLite objects created in a thread can only be used in that same thread.The object was created in thread id 23508 and this is thread id 22640

-These errors prevented me from properly testing the modify and summation functionalities, as this error seemed to prevent /job/job POST requests from adding a job to the database.
-I was unable to determine if I had made some mistake in copying the routes and table definitions from Employee, or if some external factor was causing these errors
+These errors prevented me from properly testing the modify and summation functionalities, as this error seemed to prevent `/job/job` POST requests from adding a job to the database.
+I was unable to determine if I had made some mistake in copying the routes and table definitions from the employee example, or if some external factor was causing these errors

 I also found Vuetify somewhat cumbersome for a first-timer, and simply pushed out a quick index page without using any of the Vuetify components.
-The control in stylingI have been used to using with plain HTML/CSS didn't seem readily accessible in Vuetify, and I expect that I'd need to spend some more time with it to relearn finer styling
+The control in styling I have been used to using with plain HTML/CSS didn't seem readily accessible in Vuetify, and I expect that I'd need to spend some more time with it to relearn finer styling

 Two minor pieces of functionality which I could not manage to properly troubleshoot were Vuetify breadcrumbs, and using `:list='this.employeeIDs'` to autofill employee primary keys for the `job.lead`Foreign key field.
 Both of these tasks seemed fairly simple and I couldn't gain much insight into what was going wrong.